Towards standard imsets for maximal ancestral graphs: Introduction

 The paper is organised as follows.
-The definitions for basic terminology in graphical models and imsets are given in the Section \ref{sec:dfn}.
-In Section \ref{sec:main_res}, we present our main results on: \begin{enumerate}[(i)] \item the formula of the `standard' imset $u_{\G}$ and its properties; \item when the MAGs are \emph{simple} (no head of size three or more), the imset does define the right model; \item a proof that $\I_{u_\G} \subseteq \I_\G$ for all MAGs $\G$ (provided that $\I_{u_\G}$ is well-defined), where $\I_{u_\G} $ and $ \I_\G$ are list of conditional independences implied by the imset $u_{\G}$ and graph $\G$ respectively. \end{enumerate} If $\I_{u_{\G}} \subsetneq \I_{\G}$, this means that the imset we define does not include all the conditional independences implied by the graph.
+The definitions for basic terminology in graphical models and imsets are given in Section \ref{sec:dfn}.
+In Section \ref{sec:main_res}, we present our main results on: \begin{itemize} \item the formula of the `standard' imset $u_{\G}$ and its properties; \item when the MAGs are \emph{simple} (no head of size three or more), the imset does define the right model; \item a proof that $\I_{u_\G} \subseteq \I_\G$ for all MAGs $\G$ (provided that $\I_{u_\G}$ is well-defined), where $\I_{u_\G} $ and $ \I_\G$ are lists of conditional independences implied by the imset $u_{\G}$ and graph $\G$ respectively. \end{itemize} If $\I_{u_{\G}} \subsetneq \I_{\G}$, this means that the imset we define does not include all the conditional independences implied by the graph.
 Full definitions will be provided in Section \ref{sec:dfn}.

 In Section \ref{power DAGs}, we introduce the concept of \emph{power DAGs}, which are DAGs on certain subsets of vertices.
 This is inspired by the decomposition of $u_\G$ given in Section \ref{sec:decomp of u_G} and it helps us to give a list of independences, which is equivalent to, but shorter than, the list of independences given by the ordered local Markov property.

-In Section \ref{sec:bidirected graphs}, we study our imsets of bidirected graphs and show that for a large class of bidirected graphs, the imset defines the right model.
-The condition we give is proved to be sufficient and empirically we checked that it is also necessary for graphs with $n \leq 7$.
-We also give a list of forbidden induced subgraphs; that is, a motif that a graphs cannot contain if $\I_{u_{\G}}$ is to be valid and be perfectly Markovian with respect to $\G$.
+This results in an imset for general MAGs.

 In Section \ref{sec:exp}, we report our experimental results on which graphs are perfectly Markovian ($\I_{\G} = \I_{u_{\G}}$) when there are at most seven nodes.
 Then we discuss related and future work in Section \ref{sec:Discussion}.

+We also study our imsets of bidirected graphs and show that for a large class of bidirected graphs, the imset defines the right model but due to limit of space, we present our results in Appendix \ref{sec:bidirected graphs}.
+The condition we give is proved to be sufficient and empirically we checked that it is also necessary for graphs with at most seven vertices.
+The condition, however, is complicated, thus we conjecture that it is combinatorically difficult to obtain a minimal list of independences that define the model.
+We also give a list of forbidden induced subgraphs; that is, a motif that graphs cannot contain if $\I_{u_{\G}}$ is to be valid and be perfectly Markovian with respect to $\G$.